 But then, there are the big players: apps that seemingly do everything right, make the best impressions, and stick around for a long time.
 Ask most people, and they will praise such apps and tell you they will continue using them for as long as possible.

-One such app in the fitness sphere is Fitbod.
+One such app in the fitness sphere is Fitbod, a HotelGyms.com partner.
 The app generates training plans and is a great companion to keep you on track with your fitness even while traveling and dealing with a busy schedule, lack of exercise equipment, and other constraints.

-However, we have recently noticed some dissatisfaction among Fitboders, with some labeling the app stale, buggy, and even slower to update.
-Such people have looked for alternatives, with some finding salvation in Gravl – an app that promises to take your workouts to the next level.
+However, we have recently noticed some dissatisfaction among Fitboders, with some labeling the app stale, buggy, and slow to update.
+Such users have gone looking for alternatives, and Gravl has emerged as the most discussed option, with people citing a noticeable step up in workout intelligence and interface quality.

 Strong: Another Case Worth Studying